PrakashDahal/prakashdahal.github.io/content/blogs/documentation/markdown.md

 ```
 {{< /copyquote >}}

-To generate a pdf like I have create above, you have to add some theme in it.
-I have used `beamer` which is based on latex and some theme to give a decent look for the slide.
+To generate a pdf like I have createD above, you have to add some theme in it.
+I used `beamer`, which is based on latex, and some themes to give a decent look for the slide.

 _Note: You may have to install some additional latex dependencies to use beamer_